-Table 25.
+Table 24.
 Bigfix Inventory Observer job parameters Parameter Action Details Unique ID Enter a unique name for the job.
 Required BigFix Inventory API token Enter the BigFix token for authentication.
 Required.
 Must be encrypted.
 BigFix Inventory instance URL Specify the API URL of the BigFix Inventory endpoint (including port).
 Required.
 Usually in the following format: https:// <hostname address="" ip="" or="">:<port></port></hostname> Bigfix Inventory resources Specify the resources to be discovered.
 Optional.
 Lists supported values such as software, hardware or .
 If left blank, all available resources are discovered.
 Bigfix Inventory certificate Specify the name of the certificate to be loaded into the trust store.
-Optional for on-prem.
-If used, must be in the /opt/ibm/ netcool/asm/security directory.
-Required for OCP.
-Use the instructions in the following topic to obtain the authentication certificate using OpenSSL and store them as secrets: "Defining observer security" on page 101 HTTPS trustStore file name Specify the trustStore file name.
-Required.
-The supported format is JKS and the file is relative to \$ASM_HOME/security
+On-prem To create and store the certificate, see "Configuring password encryption, authentication certificates and keystores" on page 99 OCP To obtain the authentication certificate using OpenSSL and store them as secrets, see "Defining observer security" on page 99

-Table 25.
-Bigfix Inventory Observer job parameters (continued) Parameter Action Details trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
+Table 24.
+Bigfix Inventory Observer job parameters (continued) Parameter Action Details HTTPS trustStore file name Specify the trustStore file name.
+For both on-prem and OCP , provide the JKS name, and the observer will then create the JKS file accordingly. trustStore file password Specify the trustStore password to decrypt the HTTPS trustStore file.
 Required.
 Must be encrypted.
 SSL Validation Choose whether SSL validation is on or off.
 Turning SSL validation off will use HTTPS without host verification.
 Optional Bigfix Inventory connection timeout (ms) Enter the time at which the connection times out.
 Optional.
 Must be a value greater than 0 (zero), and the default is 5000 (5 seconds).
 Data Center Specify the data center(s) in which the Bigfix Inventory instance runs.
 Required.
 If more than one, list them (comma-separated).
 Job schedule Specify when the job runs.
 Optional.
 Load jobs only.
 Observer job description Enter additional information to describe the job.
 Optional